The Truth About Credit Card Debt Forgiveness

 If you're a business owner with a lot of credit card debt, you can explore business debt relief options.
 If your financial problems are not temporary, you may first want to reach out to your credit card issuer to communicate your situation.
 Ask if they have a financial hardship program.
 They may be willing to work with you to help resolve the problem.

 For example, you may have acquired the debt to support the growth of your business, but now you can barely keep your business afloat and pay for necessary expenses each month.
-If you have some money saved up and are willing to offer it right away as a settlement, your credit card company may be willing to accept the offer.
+If you have some money saved up and are willing to offer it right away as a settlement, your credit card company may be willing to accept the offer for, say, 55-60 cents on the dollar.
+Both you and the lender can walk away with something gained.

 Debt Settlement